the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 };
 ~~~~~~~

 Both the `type` and `isFocused` properties are optional.
-Using TypeScript, you can tell the compiler these don't need to be passed to the component as props.
-The `children` prop has a lot of TypeScript type definitions that could be applicable to this concept, the most universal of which is `React.ReactNode` from the React library.
+Using TypeScript, you can tell the compiler that these doesn't need to be passed to the component as props.
+The `children` prop has a lot of TypeScript type definitions that could be applicable to this concept.
+The most universal of which is `React.ReactNode` from the React library.

 Our entire React application is finally typed by TypeScript, making it easy to spot type errors on compile time.
 When adding TypeScript to your React application, start by adding type definitions to your function's arguments.
 These functions can be vanilla JavaScript functions, custom React hooks, or React function components.
 Only when using React is it important to know specific types for form elements, events, and JSX.